agraef/midizap/README.md

 There probably are some.
 Please submit bug reports and pull requests at the midizap [git repository][agraef/midizap].
 Contributions are also welcome.
 In particular, we're looking for interesting configurations to be included in the distribution.

-The names of some of the debugging options are rather idiosyncratic. midizap inherited them from Eric Messick's ShuttlePRO program, and we decided to keep them for compatibility reasons.
+The names of some of the debugging options are rather idiosyncratic. midizap inherited them from Eric Messick's ShuttlePRO program, and we decided to keep them for backward compatibility.

 midizap has only been tested on Linux so far, and its keyboard and mouse support is tailored to X11, i.e., it's pretty much tied to Unix/X11 systems right now.
-So there's no native Mac or Windows support, and there won't be until someone in the know about Mac and Windows equivalents for the X11 XTest extension comes along and ports it over.
+So there's no native Mac or Windows support, and that's not going to change until someone, who's in the know about Mac and Windows equivalents for the X11 XTest extension, comes along and ports it over.

 midizap tries to keep things simple, which implies that it has its limitations.
 In particular, midizap lacks support for system messages and some more interesting ways of mapping, filtering and recombining MIDI data right now.
-There are other, more powerful utilities which do these things, but they are also more complicated and usually require at least some programming skills.
-Fortunately, midizap usually does the job reasonably well for simple mapping tasks (and even some rather complicated ones, such as the APCmini Mackie emulation included in the distribution).
+There are other, more powerful utilities which do these things, but they are also more complicated and usually require programming skills.
+Fortunately, midizap often does the job reasonably well for simple mapping tasks (and even some rather complicated ones, such as the APCmini Mackie emulation included in the distribution).
 But if things start getting fiddly then you should consider using a more comprehensive tool like [Pd][] instead.

 # See Also

 midizap is based on a [fork][agraef/ShuttlePRO] of Eric Messick's [ShuttlePRO program][nanosyzygy/ShuttlePRO], which provides similar functionality for the Contour Design Shuttle devices.

-Spencer Jackson's [osc2midi][] utility makes for a great companion to midizap if you also need to convert between MIDI and [Open Sound Control][OSC].
+Spencer Jackson's [osc2midi utility][osc2midi] makes for a great companion to midizap if you also need to convert between MIDI and [Open Sound Control][OSC].

 The [Bome MIDI Translator][] seems to be a popular MIDI and keystroke mapping tool for Mac and Windows.
 It is proprietary software and isn't available for Linux, but it should be worth a look if you need a midizap alternative which runs on these systems.

-# Authors
+# Authors, License and Credits

-midizap is free and open source software licensed under the GPLv3.
+midizap is free and open source software licensed under the GPLv3, see the LICENSE file for details.

 Copyright 2013 Eric Messick (FixedImagePhoto.com/Contact)
 Copyright 2018 Albert Graef (<aggraef@gmail.com>)